ON THIS PAGE Emphasis Mine In Bible Verses

 What must we say about this doctrine by way of evaluation?
 Should Christians be seeking this second blessing, this baptism with the Holy Spirit?
 Is there something more for us?
 We say a resounding no!
 This is emphatically not something to be sought, because it is not a blessing God has promised His people!
 This Pentecostal teaching is a deception of the most serious sort!
 It has confused, misled, and shaken the faith of many.
 It is to be condemned and rejected, categorically!
 [03]

-In the absence of unambiguous Scriptural guidance, both sides have come to their respective conclusions based on the historical evidence - particularly events related in the book of Acts, Paul's teaching on tongues in his first letter to the Corinthians, and Mark 16:17.
-See The Next Two Chapters.
+In the absence of clear Scriptural guidance, both sides have come to their respective conclusions based on the historical evidence - particularly certain events in the book of Acts, Paul's teaching on tongues in his first letter to the Corinthians, and Mark 16:17.
+See Chapters II and III

-Wr need to carefully consider these two vastly different points of view because if the Pentecostal position is correct, then although they are saved, thousands of Christians around the globe are missing out on a very special gift that God has planned for all believers.
+We need to carefully consider these two vastly different points of view because if the Pentecostal position is correct, then although they are saved, thousands of Christians around the globe are missing out on a very special gift that God has for them.
 However, if the Pentecostal position is not Biblically accurate, then believers should avoid seeking this "Second Blessing".

 What is certain is that it is an issue of no small magnitude.
 According to the Center for the Study of Global Christianity, there are about 279 million Pentecostal Christians and 305 million charismatic Christians worldwide.
 (Charismatic Christians belong to non-Pentecostal denominations yet engage in spiritual practices associated with Pentecostalism, such as speaking in tongues and divine healing; [04]

-As always, when faced with a controversy, we have to turn to the Bible for answers, and ask 'what saith the Scriptures'?
+As always when faced with a controversy we have to turn to the Bible and ask 'what saith the Scriptures'?

-The problem being that the Scriptures do not make any clear pronouncements regarding the "second blessing" and the "initial evidence doctrine", which makes me wonder up an obvious question - If the 'second blessing' is such an important doctrine, why isn't there even one single clear instruction to seek this blessing in any of the Epistles?
+The problem being that the Scriptures do not make any clear pronouncements regarding the "second blessing" and the "initial evidence doctrine, which brings up an important question - If this experience is such a blessings to believers, why isn’t there even one clear instruction to seek this blessing in either the Gospels or in any of the Epistles?

-If there is no evidence to show that tongues was some form of ecstatic or 'angelic' speech in Corinthians, and Paul instructed that everything was to be done decently and in order, the multi million dollar question then becomes where the unintelligible gibberish and wild frenzied movements come from?
+Besides which considering Paul told the Corinthians that everything was to be done decently and in order the multi million dollar question becomes where the unintelligible gibberish comes from?

-The answer might lie in the fact that neither tongues nor the accompanying manifestation are restricted to born again Christian believers but has been seen throughout history in both pagan and heretical Christian movements without, apparently ANY difference.
+This is where in the absence of clear Biblical pronouncements regarding tongues, we need to start using out God given brains and pay attention to the fact that neither tongues nor any accompanying manifestations are restricted to born again Christian believers, but has been seen throughout history in both pagan and heretical Christian movements without apparently ANY difference.

 Continue On To Part II - Tongues in The Gospels and Acts - The Purpose of Tongues in Acts, Several Factors Unique To Pentecost, What All Three Occurrences of Tongues Speaking Had in Common, Should Modern Believers Speak In Tongues When They Receive The Holy Spirit?
 Was the Spirit Given Before Pentecost?
 HERE